StevenRud7/Greedy-and-Viterbi-Bigram-Taggers/README.md

 # Greedy-and-Viterbi-Bigram-Taggers

-Natural Language Processing Project working on taggers and utilized the Greedy Algorithm and Viterbi Algorithm for Bigram Tagging.
+Natural Language Processing Project worked on taggers and utilized the Greedy Algorithm and Viterbi Algorithm for Bigram Tagging.

 Adapted from Brandeis University COSI 114a by Professor Constantine Lignos.